 Consultants must be interested in the students with whom they work.
 This interest also goes well beyond the written text a student brings in to the center.
 The written product is never the principal point.
 While work on a paper certainly prompts the student’s visit, the work of the session invariably occurs in the metacognitive domain, in the thinking process of the student.
 Thus, Writing Center work is fundamentally a social and dialogic exchange.

-Writing Center work is right for you if you care about ideas and writing and people in equal measure.
+Writing Center work is right for you if you care about ideas, writing, and people in equal measure.

-For more information, please e-mail the Writing Center Assistant Director firstname.lastname@example.org
+For more information, please e-mail Brian McTague, Writing Center Director firstname.lastname@example.org